Wobblyyyy/docs/pathfinder2/documentation.md

 exclusively internally by Pathfinder.
 You can create your own implementations of `Follower` and `FollowerGenerator` because this library is fairly modular, but there's not much of a reason to.

+##### Does my follower matter?
+Not really, no. The `GenericFollower` should work for almost all use cases.
+I can't think of a situation where a `GenericFollower` would not suffice.

 #### Linear trajectory
 The most simple kind of trajectory is the [linear trajectory](https://github.com/Wobblyyyy/Pathfinder2/blob/master/pathfinder2-core/src/main/java/me/wobblyyyy/pathfinder2/trajectory/LinearTrajectory.java).